Pie in the Sky (game engine): PhreAk Software

 In 1996, PhreAk Software (comprising Garrie Wilson and Michael Wilford) released two titles using the engine.
 The Maze! does not have a stated plot; the shareware level featured four levels, and the registered version twenty.
 Secret Agent : The Escape features the titular agent's attempt to escape a prison complex.
 The Maze! was included in the compilation 10 Tons of Games: Mega Collection 1.

 Chub Gam 3D

 Chub Gam 3D is claimed to be one of the earliest freeware first-person shooter games.
 The game features the adventures of a Harrier jet pilot after his plane crashes and is invited in by the eccentric creatures Chub and Rex.
 However, rather than settling down for the night as asked, the pilot discovers Rex's shocking secret project.
 The game is claimed to have won a number of awards, the only traceable one being its inclusion as one of MPI World's "Top 52 Free Games of '98".
 A director's cut was later released by ChubGamSoft with several improvements, including cutscenes. and it was supposedly sold in Brazil.

-Windows Developers

-Versions 2.0, released in 1998, and 3.0, released in 2001, were made for Microsoft Windows and featured much more advanced options.
-John Nagle had moved to Texas to work at Iguana Entertainment as a junior developer and was no longer involved in the project.
+Game Creation System for Windows